abhishekrj73/inventory-management-system-in-python/README.md

 ### generate the bill amount /random bill no

-### json generator is also included in this repo,you can generate long json files with it

 ## Usage

 ```
 CLONE THE REPO
 OPEN JUPYTER NOTEBOOK
+OPEN INVENTORY MANAGEMENT FILE
 CLICK ON RUN ALL THE CELLS
 AND ENTER THE INPUT AS ASKED

 ```
+### json generator is also included in this repo,you can generate long json files with it
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.